qlik-oss/core-website/docs/tutorials/core.md

 ### The Stack

-The Frontira stack is specified in the `docker-compose.yml` file.
+The Qlik Core stack is specified in the `docker-compose.yml` file.
 The stack consists of one QIX Engine, one Mira discovery service, and one License Service.

 #### Mira Kubernetes mode